labrax/aberiori/README.md

 - transactions.txt
 - other_transaction.txt

-Please note the spacing.
-The parser is hard-coded!
+Please note the spacing in the rows, the parser was hard-coded.
 **The transactions.txt file should be tab-separated**

 ### SAMPLE CASES